umccr/agha-data-validation-pipeline/docs/gdr-s3-data-sharing.md

 ## Step 4 - Let the AGHA-GDR administrator know

-Your account is ready for the file being transferred.
+Your account is ready for the files to be transferred.

 Send us your bucket ARN, and we will be able to copy files over to your bucket.

 ## Notes

 - When we copy the data to your S3 bucket.
-The data belongs to you, and you will be charge for s3 storage.
-You could try to save cost if you change S3 classes.
+The data belongs to you, and you will be charged for s3 storage.
+You could try to save costs if you change S3 classes.
 Ref: [S3 classes](https://aws.amazon.com/s3/storage-classes/), [S3 pricing](https://aws.amazon.com/s3/pricing/)
-- Data transferred within AWS at the same region (ap-southeast-2) will incur no fee, for example you open the file via AWS ec2 (Virtual Machine).
+- Data transferred within AWS at the same region (ap-southeast-2) will incur no fee, for example, if you open the file via AWS ec2 (Virtual Machine).
 But if you decide to download this file somewhere else.
-This will attract egress cost.
+This will attract egress costs.